geschantz/Rock-Game/README.md

 #### createWinningMap()

-The hashmap that stores an action with the corresponding actions that they win against.
+The hashmap that stores an action with the corresponding actions that it wins against.
 It is used to create a new HashMap in compareAction() in order to return the correct result.